Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

-**Breaking:**

-- bpk-component-autosuggest:
-  - Downgraded `react-autosuggest` to `v9.4.3` to ensure compatibility with older versions of React.

-**Added:**
-  - bpk-component-datatable:
-    - Passing `sort`, `sortBy` and `sortDirection` as props leaves all the sorting to the underlying react-virtualized Table.
-    - Added flow types.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).